RoyalIcing/guilty-gulp/README.md

 ### Separate file for each common task and their watch functions.

+For a full example, see the [gulpfile-example.js](gulpfile-example.js) file.

 ### Production and Development

 It has separate production and development folders, just use the flag `--production` to build to a separate folder with minified CSS and JS.